schlepfilter/frp/doc/dom-events.md

 # DOM Events
 There are two ways to integrate DOM events.

-The general way is to define an FRP event and specify the FRP event as a DOM event handler.
+The general way is to define an FRP event and specify the FRP event in the event handler of a DOM element.

 ```clojure
 (frp/defe click)